clr-apache/jdo-specification/README.md

 # How to Edit the JDO Specification
 ## Overview
-The JDO Specification is maintained in OpenOffice format.
+The JDO Specification is maintained in Apache OpenOffice format.
 It consists of a master document JDO_master.odm, a template JDO_spec.ott, and a file for each chapter and appendix.